 In the comment sections, state any additional observations you have about the structure of your MLDI system and any opportunities for regulatory reform.
 If your system is centralized, answer the questions in section a.
-If decentralized, answer the questions in section b.

-- a.
-Centralized Systems: - i.
-Describe type of MLDI system in your country (i.e. coroner, medical examiner, hybrid or police-led system).

-Comment

-ii.
-Describe the location of subnational offices of the MLDI authority (e.g., Province/State or District/City/County)

-- b.
-Decentralized Systems: - i.
-At what political sub-division level are MLDI lead offices located? (e.g., Province/State or District/City/County)

-ii.
-Describe the type of system or systems throughout the country (noting whether each political subdivision has the same type of system or whether it varies by subdivision).

-iii.
-Is there an agency at the national level that provides guidance or supports the subnational jurisdiction MLDI authorities?
+If decentralized, answer the questions in section b. a.
+Centralized Systems: Describe type of MLDI system in your country (i.e. coroner, medical examiner, hybrid or law enforcement-led system).
+Citation: Comment: ii.
+Describe the location of subnational offices of the MLDI authority (e.g., Province/State or District/City/County) Citation: Comment: b.
+Decentralized Systems: At what political sub-division level are MLDI lead offices located? (e.g., Province/State or District/City/County) Citation: Comment: ii.
+Describe the type of system or systems throughout the country (noting whether each political subdivision has the same type of system or whether it varies by sub-division).
+Citation: Comment: iii.
+Is there an agency at the national level that provides guidance or supports the sub-national jurisdiction MLDI authorities?
 If so, state the agency and describe its role.
 State whether there is a model law or national guidance/standards issue by the agency.
+Citation: